 Some historians compare the ouroboros to the Greek myth about Sisyphus.
 In the story, Zeus punishes Sisyphus by making him perpetually roll a boulder up a hill.
 Once he gets the boulder to the top, it inevitably falls back down, so he has to roll it up the hill again.

 Ouroboros in Alchemy

 An early form of chemistry, the study of alchemy focused on how matter changed.
 People from a number of diverse cultures, including Egyptian, Greek, Arabic, Indian, and even Taoist monks in China, began experimenting with alchemy hundreds of years ago.
-Alchemists also sought to understand how all matter, including in the human body, was affected by the cosmos.
+Alchemists also sought to understand how the cosmos affected all matter, including in the human body.
 Essentially, early alchemists were obsessed with the idea of transmutation and taking the state of something and making it better.

 Alchemy is best known for the practice of trying to turn metals, like copper or lead, into gold.
 However, it also incorporated other philosophical beliefs of the times, including medicine, spirituality, magic, and astrology.

 The ouroboros symbol appears in a number of ancient alchemical manuscripts and other artifacts.
 For example, a 15th century manuscript called the Aurora consurgens, contains an illustration of the ouroboros.
 And even earlier, a 1st century document entitled the Chrysopoeia of Cleopatra, written most likely by a group of Greek alchemists and philosophers, contained an ouroboros with an inscription that said, “One is All and through it is All, and by it is All, and if you have not All, All is Nothing.”

 For alchemists, the ouroboros symbol fit in well with their belief in the interconnectedness of the Universe, transmutation, and cause and effect.